daniloritarossi/LDAPCI4/README.md

-# AUTH LDAPCI4
-Simple LDAP Authentication controller for Codeigniter 4.1.
+# AUTH LDAPCI4<br>Simple LDAP Authentication controller for Codeigniter 4.1.
 ====================

 This project based on package of Greg Wojtak LDAP library.